orhunakkan/cypress-typescript/README.md

 # Project Overview

-This project is a comprehensive testing framework built using TypeScript, Selenium WebDriver, and Vitest.
-It includes API testing, database testing, and UI testing, providing a robust solution for end-to-end testing of web applications.
+This project is a comprehensive testing framework built using TypeScript and Cypress.
+It includes UI testing, providing a robust solution for end-to-end testing of web applications.
 There will be more tests added in the future.
 Please check out my other repositories for more testing frameworks.

 ## Prerequisites